ash-bell/SEAPHAGES/README.md

 functools

 ## Work to be done
-Include ARAGORN the tRNA caller
+Include ARAGORN/ teRNAse / a tRNA caller

 Include gggenes for gene annotation

-Include contigs name in DF as this is needed with multi-contig FASTA files
+Loop break when comparing different contigs in gene overlap